jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 console.log(typeof counter); // undefined
 ```

 In this example, the counter is a variable.
-Since counter hasn’t been initialized, it is assigned the value undefined.
+Since the counter hasn’t been initialized, it is assigned the value undefined.
 The type of counter is also undefined.

 ---